File manipulation

 • "a+" = open the file in reading and writing mode, starting at the end of the file (the file is created if it doesn’t exist)

-Close the file.
+Closes the file.
 Once the file is closed, no further reading or writing operations are allowed.
+In general, you don’t need to call this function since a file is automatically closed as soon as the last reference to it released.

 Returns true if the cursor is positionned at the end of the file, false otherwise.